Portage Lakes Fireworks

 Leadership Application

 Leading God’s people requires speaking truth that others might not want to hear.
 This includes calling out sin, challenging complacency, and warning of spiritual dangers.
+As leaders, we must have the courage to speak, to be faithful in our prophetic responsibility, and to trust in God’s sovereignty over outcomes.
+By doing so, we can help our communities, including Portage Lakes and South Akron, to grow in their faith and to become more like Christ.

 How to exercise watchman leadership: